 - Occasional conference travel and speaking as an FSF representative.

 Ideal candidates have at least three to five years of work experience with project management, fundraising, events management, and nonprofit program management.
 Proficiency, experience, and comfort with professional writing and media relationships preferred.
 Because the FSF works globally and seeks to have our materials distributed in as many languages as possible, multilingual candidates will have an advantage.
 With our small staff, each person makes a clear contribution.
 We work hard, but offer a humane and fun work environment at an office located in the heart of downtown Boston, with support for some remote working as well.
 The FSF is a mature but growing organization that provides great potential for advancement; existing staff get the first chance at any new job openings.

 This job is a union position that must be worked on-site at the FSF's downtown Boston office.
 The salary is fixed at $68,494/year and is non-negotiable.
 Other benefits include:

 - Fully subsidized individual or family health coverage through Blue Cross Blue Shield;

 - Four weeks of paid vacation annually;

 - Seventeen paid holidays annually;

-- Weekly remote work allowance;
+- Weekly remote work allowance (expanded during the pandemic);

 - Public transit commuting cost reimbursement;